FunnelKit

 FunnelKit Funnel Builder can help you create a Shopify-style checkout in WooCommerce that’s sleek, high-converting, and optimized for sales.

-As we explored in the post, you can enable cart editing options, add testimonials, bump orders, and do so much more, all designed to boost conversions effortlessly.
+As we explored in the post, you can enable cart-editing options, add testimonials, bump orders, and much more, all designed to boost conversions effortlessly.

 You can create more conversion-focused, order-value-boosting checkouts.